ClareVision NVR and Camera General Guides - NVR IPCAMERA SECURITY

 Impact of Display (WEBUI or Terminal) on Bandwidth

 It is very common to display stream 2 on the webui and the terminal (HDMI) interface when in grid view.
-If you are going to leave the NVR’s HDMI interface on a monitor for extended periods of time, you will need to take into account the bandwidth that second stream uses for each channel (stream 2) displayed on the grid view on the monitor (or Webui).
+If you are going to leave the NVR’s HDMI interface on a for extended periods of time, you will need to take into account the bandwidth that second stream uses for each channel (stream 2) displayed on the grid view on the monitor (or Webui).

 The default for stream 2 on all ClareVision cameras is D1 resolution or 0.3MBPS at 15 FPS using H.264.
 While not terribly significant, if you are running the NVR at its capacity with the recording streams and you have 25 images on a grid view, you are adding 8MPBS to the incoming bandwidth of the NVR with the live view running.